bosamart/sr-mpls-iosxr-eveng-lab/README.md

 ```
 show isis fast-reroute summary
-show cef 4.4.4.4/32 detail        ! note the backup (repair) path + label
+show cef 2.2.2.2/32 detail        ! single-path prefix shows the repair path
 ```

-Then prove it: start a ping flood from CE1 to CE2, `shutdown` one core link, and confirm only a packet or two is lost.
+Check a *single-path* prefix like `2.2.2.2` — an ECMP prefix like `4.4.4.4` is already protected by its second path, so the backup is clearest on a one-way prefix.

+Then prove it: `ping 2.2.2.2 source 1.1.1.1 count 1000` from R1, `shutdown` the
+R1→R2 link mid-ping, and confirm near-zero loss.

 > **Check your understanding:** look at the *repair label stack* in the CEF output.
 > Which node does the backup path steer through, and why that one?